 Recognizing the breadth of their heritage, Westmont students explore a variety of the branches of human knowledge and inquiry.
 Such exploration necessarily involves choice.
 In choosing courses, students will encounter the modes of inquiry and ways of thinking of some disciplines and not others.
 But the array of options within the General Education program ensures that in reaching out to a wide variety of specific branches, each student will grasp something of the rich diversity of human learning as an organic whole.
-By becoming familiar with the vocabularies and types of questions asked in several disciplines, students equip themselves to be members of an responsibly participate in increasingly global and diverse intellectual local and global communities.
+By becoming familiar with the vocabularies and types of questions asked in several disciplines, students equip themselves to be members of an increasingly global and diverse intellectual community.

 Students encounter their heritage through courses labeled Common Contexts, Common Inquiries, and Common Skills.
 Each Common Contexts class grounds students in a body of material and explicitly invites them into an understanding of the Christian liberal arts.
 Each Common Inquiries class empowers students to explore the knowledge, methodologies, and modes of inquiry of a given discipline.
-Each Common Skills and Emphases classes encourages students to develop their verbal, quantitative, or physical dexterity, or to see major areas of thought and experience through a certain lens, such as biblical justice and reconciliation in a fallen world.
+Each Common Skills class encourages students to develop their verbal, quantitative, or physical dexterity.